Maryland’s latest win over Rutgers shows how far the Terps have come

 The Terps leaned on an excellent defensive effort on their way to a 68-59 win at Rutgers Athletic Center.
 With a fourth consecutive conference victory, Maryland (14-10, 8-9) has firmly positioned itself inside the NCAA tournament picture, and the Terps’ path to the postseason became much simpler after another key road win.

 “It changes everything,” Coach Mark Turgeon said.
-“Today really changes a lot, because we beat a really, really good team that’s been playing well in their building.
+“Today really changes a lot because we beat a really, really good team that’s been playing well in their building.
 And they were ready for us.
 It was one of those games we knew we were going to have to play well to beat them.
 It’s just the maturation of our team.
 We’ve gotten better.”

-All five of Maryland’s starters scored in double figures — led by junior guard Eric Ayala with 14 points, and his classmate Aaron Wiggins, who scored 13.
+All five of Maryland’s starters scored in double figures — led by junior guard Eric Ayala with 14 points and his classmate Aaron Wiggins, who scored 13.
 But the Terps’ imposing defense is what allowed them to build such a sizable lead against the same squad that notched an emphatic victory in College Park in December.
 During Turgeon’s tenure at Maryland, the Terps had never beaten an opponent on the road after losing to that team at home earlier in the season.

-Rutgers (12-9, 8-9), which had won four of its previous six games, struggled offensively for much of the afternoon.
+Rutgers (12-9, 8-9), which had won five of its previous seven games, struggled offensively for much of the afternoon.
 The Scarlet Knights scored only 35 points through 30 minutes of play.
-They finished the game shooting 38.2 percent from the field (21 of 55), but nine of those baskets came during the final 11 minutes, after the Terps had already given themselves the cushion of a double-digit lead.
+They finished the game shooting 38.2 percent from the field (21 for 55), but nine of those baskets came during the final 11 minutes, after the Terps had given themselves the cushion of a double-digit lead.

 “The guys have bought in to it, and they knew that for us to win this game, we had to be great defensively,” Turgeon said.
 “But the kicker is we’re getting better offensively.”

-When the Scarlet Knights trimmed Maryland’s lead from 15 points down to six with 7:37 to go, the Terps answered with a 6-0 run that included two baskets from senior guard Darryl Morsell.
+When the Scarlet Knights trimmed Maryland’s lead from 15 points to six with 7:37 to go, the Terps answered with a 6-0 run that included two baskets from senior guard Darryl Morsell.
 Rutgers never climbed any closer.
 Throughout the game, Maryland’s defense helped generate offensive opportunities.
 During that needed burst, junior forward Jairus Hamilton tipped a Rutgers pass that led to a dunk from Morsell in transition.
 The Terps scored 20 points off Rutgers’s 15 turnovers.

 The previous meeting between these two teams cast a light on the Terps’ offensive issues; they shot a season-low 34.4 percent from the field in a 74-60 defeat.
 But Maryland has gradually improved as the season has progressed.
-Wiggins fueled the Terps Sunday, extending his run of strong form with his scoring and team-high 10 rebounds.
+Wiggins fueled the Terps on Sunday, extending his run of strong form with his scoring and team-high 10 rebounds.
 Maryland shot 46.8 percent from the field, and the defense helped the Terps endure a couple of brief scoring droughts.
 Ayala and Wiggins have both been playing at their best lately, and the Terps continue to grab wins with a defensive-minded approach.

 “We’ve got a tough group — guys who bounce back from adversity, guys who fight through,” Wiggins said.